Khaled Eltokhy

 Publications

-How to Improve Public Investment Management in Low-income Countries
+How to Improve Public Investment Management in Low-Income Countries

-IMF How to Note, 2024
+IMF How-To Note, 2024

 Monitoring the Climate Impact of Fiscal Policy